-As an interior design company with offices in Washington DC, we’re constantly looking to this city for inspiration.
-And it’s no secret that Washington DC is full of interior designers.
-Here are the top 10 interior designers currently working in Washington DC.
+As an interior design company with offices in Washington DC, we’re constantly looking to this city for inspiration, and searching for the best interior designers in Washington, DC.
+And while it’s no secret that Washington DC is full of interior designers, how do you go about finding the best designer for your project?
+To simplify the process, here’s our take on the top 10 interior designers in the DC area.

 With a mix of traditional and modern interior design schemes, Paul Corrie designs quintessential Washington DC interiors.
 From Mt.
 Pleasant Rowhomes to lofts in the Adams Morgan neighborhood, Corrie’s interior designs juxtapose vintage antique pieces with modern art and find ways to make the two feel effortlessly cohesive.
 Paul Corrie’s designs have been featured in a variety of publications, including Elle Decor, The Washington Post, Washingtonian, Luxe Magazine, One Kings Lane, Home & Design, Apartment Therapy, and Traditional Home.